How Did I Get Bed Bugs and Who Is Responsible?

 Compensation for bed bug claims often includes money for bed bug bites, emotional distress from dealing with an infestation, time spent living with an infestation, property damage and other economic loss.

 If you are dealing with bed bugs bites and infestations in Maryland, our bed bug lawyers may be able to help.
-We provide representation in bed bug infestation cases throughout Maryland, including in Baltimore, Pasadena, Cockeysville, Owings Mills, Temple Hills, Marlow Heights, Middle River, Germantown, Silver Spring, Frederick, Waldorf, Laurel, Glen Burnie, Gaithersburg, Rockville, Ellicott City and Salisbury.
+Our Woodlawn Bed Bug Attorney also p provides representation in bed bug infestation cases throughout Maryland, including in Baltimore, Pasadena, Cockeysville, Owings Mills, Temple Hills, Marlow Heights, Middle River, Germantown, Silver Spring, Frederick, Waldorf, Laurel, Glen Burnie, Gaithersburg, Rockville, Ellicott City and Salisbury.